CEIDatUGA/COVID-19-DATA/global/global_google_covid_mobility_reports/README.md

 The scale of the data for the US is at the county scale when possible.
 Outside the US the geographic scale varies by country.

+Note that due to file sizes, the data is by country across multiple CSVs.
+The first and last country in the CSV are noted in the filename.

 <b>Source:</b>